 Business companion - The retail sale of pet food (external website)

-For advice on feed hygiene legislation:
+For advice on labelling and placing feed on the market:

-Animal feed regulations guidance note (pdf 318kb opens in new window)
+Animal feed regulations guidance note (pdf 309kb opens in new window)

 For a guide to HACCP for feed businesses: